telerik/fiddler-everywhere-docs/knowledge-base/using-fiddler-pro-dashboard.md

 ### Invoice Information

 You can access and download all previously issued invoices through the [**Invoices**](https://dashboard.getfiddler.com/invoices) section.
-Each listed invoice has a unique ID that is a quick link to the **Stripe Details** page, where you can download the Stripe invoice and receipt.
+Each listed invoice has a unique ID and a quick link to the **Stripe Details** page, where you can download the Stripe invoice and receipt.

 ![Invoice list in the Dashboard site](../images/dash/dash-invoice-list.png)